 Key Updates Summary:

-• Washington registration is now live on the CAA portal.
-Producers must appoint a PRO, such as CAA, by Jan 1, 2026.
+- Producers must have appointed a PRO, such as CAA, by Jan 1, 2026.

-• Late EPR reporting submissions are still being accepted.
+- Late EPR reporting for 2025 submissions are still being accepted.

-• The Producer Registration Portal is still open, though the initial deadline has passed.
+- The Producer Registration Portal remains open, though the initial deadline has passed.

 What’s Coming in 2026 EPR: